How To Transplant Tomatoes

 Take four or five of the natural cotton balls and gently pull them into a long strip.
 Then place the cotton strips down into the bottom of the hole.
 The cotton will absorb water and help to keep the roots of the tomato transplant nice and moist until it becomes well established.

-pull cotton balls into stripsplace cotton strips into planting hole
+place cotton strips into planting hole

 You can also add other useful items to the planting hole such as crushed egg shells, garden lime, pet and human hair, and even vacuum cleaner fluff.
 For many more useful items that are beneficial for growing tomatoes, please read – Eight Unusual Items For Fertilizing Tomatoes.

-Planting The Tomato Transplant
+Planting The Tomato Plant

-Carefully remove the tomato transplant from the pot, teasing the roots a bit if the plant has become root bound.
+Carefully remove the tomato plant from the pot, teasing the roots a bit if the plant has become root bound.
 Root bound is when the roots of the plant look like a big knot from being in the restrictive pot.
 Just take your hands and gently separate the roots at the bottom a little.
-They don’t need much, just a slight separation.
+They don't need much, just a slight separation.

 Place the tomato transplant into the center of the planting hole.